mindfulness

 When you write about stressful experiences, you engage in what psychologists call cognitive processing.
 Instead of ruminating endlessly on your worries, you externalize them onto the page, which allows your brain to organize and make sense of chaotic thoughts.
 This process activates the prefrontal cortex, the brain's executive center, which helps regulate the amygdala's fight-or-flight response.

 Research from Cambridge University further confirmed that participants who journaled for just 15 to 20 minutes per day over a three-day period showed significantly lower stress markers compared to a control group.
 The beauty of journaling for stress relief is its accessibility.
 Unlike therapy sessions or meditation retreats, you can pick up a journal at any time, anywhere, and begin to process what's weighing on you.
+Harvard Health summarizes the evidence well: writing about emotions can ease both stress and trauma.

 To track how journaling affects your stress levels over time, try our stress assessment tool before and after establishing a regular practice.
 Many users report noticeable improvements within just two weeks.
+For targeted techniques, see our guide to journaling for stress management.

 2. Effective Anxiety Management